 How do you feel now?

 Simplicity.
 “Expectations that things will be handled smoothly in a solution-oriented way in a small company have been fulfilled.”
-However, for those who are accustomed to strict limits and instructions, their absence may seem strange.
-(Of course, the we follow the customer’s instructions and processes.)
+However, for someone who is accustomed to strict limits and instructions, their absence may seem strange.
+(Of course, we follow the customer’s instructions and processes.)

-Priorities right.
-“A job for an adult.”
+Right priorities.
+“A job for an grown up.”
 There’s nothing wrong with coffee machines, bouncy castles and huge parties, but at the end of the day, do you want a nursery or a job?

-Respect.
-“I haven’t felt as appreciated for a long time: my doings and my thoughts are meaningful and interesting both to the employer and the customer.”
+Appreciation.
+“I haven’t felt as appreciated for a long time: both the employer and the customer find the things I do and the way I think meaningful and interesting.”
 We’re going to hold on to this.

 What would you add to the list?
 What do you dream about, what are you afraid of, what do you expect?